-received some "wet" Ni-Cd's (think potassium hydroxide instead of sulfuric acid), and once I was given two humongous-big-and-heavy 5 KVA UPS's (the entire Uninterruptible Power Supply INcluding the batteries); these went to Kansas City and Nebraska for emergency repeater power!
+received some "wet" Ni-Cd's (think potassium hydroxide instead of sulfuric acid), and once I was given two humongous-big-and-heavy 5 KVA UPS's (the entire Uninterruptible Power Supply INcluding the batteries); these went to Kansas City and Nebraska for emergency HAM repeater power!